-However, the Government has confirmed that, in the event of a ‘no deal’ Brexit, EU Trade Marks and registered Community Design rights will be protected through the creation of new equivalent rights granted to right holders with minimal administrative burden and with an opt-out available for those who do not want to receive a new right of this kind.
-Individuals or corporations with pending EU Trade Mark applications when the UK exits the EU, will have 9 months to apply in the UK for the same protections.
-They will also be able to retain the initial EU application date as the priority date.
+The Government has confirmed that, in the event of a deal or ‘no deal’ Brexit, right holders with existing EU Trade Marks and registered Community Design rights will be protected on exit through the creation of new, equivalent UK rights granted at no cost and with minimal administrative burden (with an opt-out available for those who do not want to receive a new right of this kind).
+Use in the EU prior to Brexit will support the validity of these new rights.

-These equivalent trade mark and design rights:
+These new UK trade mark and registered design rights:

 - will be renewable in the UK (separately from the EU rights from which they are derived)

 - can be assigned and licensed independently from the corresponding EU right.

 The UKIPO will take over the administration of the registrations which substitute in the UK for the former EU-wide rights.